Taylor Guitars NT Neck Reset

 Taylor NT Neck Removal

 Inside of the guitar, three bolts attach the neck to the body.
-Two are located on the heel and are accessed by removing the label.
+Two are located on the heel and are accessed by removing a decorative label.
 The third is located under the fingerboard extension.

 Upon removing the neck from the body, the spacer shims become plainly visible in the neck pocket.
-One is positioned to rest against the heel while the other under the fingerboard extension.
-These shims will be changed in order to alter the neck angle and therefore change the string action.
+One is positioned to rest against the heel while the other sits under the fingerboard extension.

 Changing Shims to Adjust The Neck Angle